FocalAgent-Limited/propertybox-ui/README.md

 # Propertybox UI Elements Documentation

 This repository contains the documentation for the **Propertybox UI elements**.
-Our documentation is managed and published through <a href="docs.page" target="_blank">https://docs.page</a>, allowing us to create, edit, and share our documentation directly from GitHub.
+Our documentation is managed and published through <a href="docs.page" target="_blank">https://docs.page</a>, allowings us to create, edit, and share our documentation directly from GitHub.

 ## Viewing the Documentation